ahmedNwayyir/732A94_Advanced_R/README.md

 # 732A94_Advanced_R
-Linköping University, 1st semester 2019
+LinkÃ¶ping University, 1st semester 2019

 ## Intended learning outcomes

-After completion of the course the student should on an advanced level be able to:

 - write R programs based on programming techniques such as reading data from file or Internet, assignment and manipulation of data structures, defining own functions,